digital-cube/edu/html/2016-09-23-tables/README.md

 DIV
 ---
-The <div> tag defines a division or a section of the page.
+The DIV tag defines a division or a section of the page.
 Div give us structure to our page.
-The <div> tag is used to group block-elements to format them with CSS.
+The div tag is used to group block-elements to format them with CSS.

 CLASS
 -----